 My chances are much higher with those 10 than they would be calling through the 1000.

 Sales intelligence allows you to know who your next most likely buyer is, and know how to get ahold of them.

 Get the ebook: The Power of Sales Intelligence

 Q: Where do you see Sales Intelligence going?

-Q: What are the benefits of Sales Intelligence?
+Q: What are the benefits of sales intelligence?

 Henry: In general, it makes your sales and marketing efforts much more effective.
 You’re able to get in front of the right people at the right time.
 You’re not missing buying cycles.
-Once you’ve nailed down a great prospect, you don’t struggle getting ahold of them.
+Once you’ve nailed down a great prospect, you don’t struggle to get ahold of them.

-Q: How has Sales Intelligence improved the performance of outbound marketing?
+Q: How has sales intelligence improved the performance of outbound marketing?

 They’re no longer spending large swaths of their day trying to find relevant contacts, calling into companies that are nowhere near a buying cycle.
-Part of the reason why Fusion-io, Cloudera, and Box were are able to grow so fast is that they’ve invested in sales intelligence tools that have allowed them to accelerate sales quickly and incredibly efficiently.
+Part of the reason why Box, Cloudera, and Bonfyre were are able to grow so fast is that they’ve invested in sales intelligence tools that allowed them to accelerate sales quickly and efficiently.